briancaffey/briancaffey.com/README.md

-this is a site I built to test some of the ideas I have been learning in Django.
+This is a site I built to test some of the ideas I have been learning in Django.
 Here as some features:

 - Allows users to create accounts and login
 - Users can join my monthly newsletter